hoetzgit/dewheater/README.md

 ### Overview

 This code controls a relay which powers a dew heater circuit.
-A hacked USB powered dew heater band and resistor based designs have been tested.
+A hacked USB powered dew heater band and resistor based design have been tested.
 The USB dew heater band hack consists of nothing more than removing the switch from the dew heater and directly connecting the power leads to the NO side of a relay.
 This code should work with other designs also, but may not have been tested yet.

 A BME280 or DHT22 sensor is used to monitor temperature and humidity.
 When dew point cut-in set point is reached then